Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition: Abstract

 \section{Abstract}

-Second-order phase transitions are characterised by critical scaling and universality \cite{zinn-Justin:2002}.
+Second-order phase transitions are characterised by critical scaling and universality \cite{zinn-justin:2002}.
 The singular behaviour of thermodynamic quantities at the transition, in particular, is determined by critical exponents of the universality class of the transition.
-However, critical properties are also characterised by the probability distribution of order parameter across the transition \cite{binder:1981a, bruce:1992, tsypin:1994, hilfer:2003}, where non-Gaussian statistics are expected \cite{bramwell:1998, bramwell:2000, bramwell:2001}, but remain largely unexplored \cite{joubaud:2008}.
-Here, making use of single-atom-resolved detection in momentum space \cite{cayla:2018a}, we measure the full probability distribution of the amplitude of the order parameter across a continuous phase transition in an interacting lattice Bose gas \cite{greiner:2002, bloch:2012, carcy:2021}.
+However, critical properties are also characterised by the probability distribution of the order parameter across the transition \cite{binder:1981a, bruce:1992}, where non-Gaussian statistics are expected \cite{bouchaud:1990, bramwell:1998, botet:2002}, but remain largely unexplored \cite{joubaud:2008}.
+Here, making use of single-atom-resolved detection in momentum space \cite{cayla:2018a}, we measure the full probability distribution of the order-parameter amplitude across a continuous phase transition in an interacting lattice Bose gas \cite{greiner:2002}.
 We find that fluctuations are captured by an effective potential --- reconstructed from the measured probability distribution by analogy with Landau theory \cite{landau:1937} --- displaying a non-trivial minimum in the superfluid (ordered) phase, which vanishes at the transition point.
-Additionally, we observe non-Gaussian statistics of the order parameter near the transition, distinguished by non-zero and oscillating high-order cumulants.
-We provide direct experimental evidence that these oscillations are universal, and show numerically that they exhibit critical scaling.
-Our experiments are conducted in inhomogeneous systems, challenging the conventional understanding of criticality, which is primarily based on homogeneous models.
+Additionally, we observe non-Gaussian statistics of the order parameter near the transition, distinguished by non-zero high-order cumulants undergoing abrupt sign changes.
+We show numerically that these sign changes of the cumulants obey critical scaling in homogeneous systems, and that their experimental behaviour is not reproduced by classical models, whereas it is captured by a low-temperature quantum model.
 Our results underscore the crucial role of order parameter statistics in probing critical phenomena and universality.